 Why this hotel?
-Next to Sweatbox.
-Excellent for shopping and gay nightlife.
+Next to Sweatbox Sauna.
+Great for shopping & gay scene.

-This luxury hotel is located within a building that used to be a court house, just a few minutes’ walk from the gay bars in Soho and steps from Sweatbox, one of the most popular gay saunas in London.
+This luxury London hotel is located within a building that used to be a court house, just a few minutes’ walk from the gay bars in Soho and steps from Sweatbox Sauna, one of the most popular gay saunas in London.

 Shopping queens will love being close to the boutiques on Carnaby Street and nearby Regents and Oxford Street (two of the best shopping areas in London).

-Fine dining, a fantastic bar, rooftop terrace, indoor swimming pool and well-equipped gym all add to the appeal.
-The ground floor bar is particularly interesting as it was the jail area.
-Today, you can sip a cocktail within your own private cell.
+Fine dining, a fantastic bar, rooftop terrace, indoor pool and well-equipped gym all add to the appeal.
+The ground floor bar is very interesting as it was the jail area.
+Today, you can sip a cocktail in your own private cell.